Searching for the best WordPress blocks plugins to add new blocks to the WordPress editor (aka Gutenberg)?

 - Email Opt-in – collect emails and export them as a CSV file.

-Kadence Blocks is a free WordPress block plugin that focuses on offering really flexible core blocks, rather than offering a huge selection of new content blocks.
+Kadence Blocks is a freemium WordPress block plugin that focuses on offering really flexible core blocks, rather than offering a huge selection of new content blocks.

 You only get 12+ new blocks, but most of those are core blocks that you’ll use in almost every design.